aliyun/alibabacloud-api-jetbrains-toolkit/README.md

 </div>

 ### Code Snippets
+Support auto-completion of Java, Java Async, Python and Go SDK code sample.
+Switch on and off by keyboard shortcuts `ctrl + cmd + p` or check in >settings >Alibaba Cloud Developer Toolkit.

 Available about half a minute after plugin started (loading metadata).
 If the pull fails, you can pull it again manually.